VkumarStack/CS_118_Notes/Chapter 2.md

   - In *P2P*, a process can be both a client and a server but in general the process that asks for a file is the client (and the process that is to send this file is the server)
 - Processes send messages into and receive messages from **sockets**, which is the *API* between the application layer and transport layer within a host
   - An application developer has control of everything on the application-layer side of the socket but cannot control the transport-layer side - other than being able to set a few parameters such as the choice of transport protocol
+  - Multiple socket connections can be open at a time (as to connect to multiple hosts, or have even multiple connections to the same host)
 - To send a message to a particular destination, an **IP address**, which is a 32-bit (now 64-bit) quantity that uniquely identifies a host, and a **port number**, which identifies the receiving process *within the host device*, is necessary
   - A host could be running *many* network applicatons, hence why indicating a specific port number is important to identify the correct application being communicated with
+  - By default, a Web browser will try to contact port 80 (associated with HTTP)
 ### Transport Services Available to Applications
 - When considering which transport layer protocol to use via the socket interface, there are many factors to be aware of
 - One concern is **reliable data transfer** - that is, if a protocol provides a guarantee of data delivery, even in the case of packet loss or corruption